evernym/mobile-sdk/examples/simple-sponsor/Readme.md

 #### Preparation

-1. Rename `server.conf.sample` file to `server.conf` or create a new one and change the following fields with your Sponsor information:
+1. Rename `server.conf.sample` file to `server.conf` or create a new one and change the following fields with your Sponsor information (note: do not use quotes for values):
     * `sponsor_id` - an ID given to you from Evernym's Support Team after the Sponsor onboarding process is complete.
     * `seed` - seed used for generation of your `DID/Verkey` pair used for Sponsor onboarding.
     * `verkey` - generate `Verkey`